The New York City multifamily sector is poised for growth in 2025.

-“With all those challenges, the fundamentals are steady,” she said.
+“The fundamentals are steady,” said Brooke Richartz, Senior Regional Sales Manager at Chase.
 “New York is a unique market because it always finds a way to attract people and capital.”

 “The fundamentals are steady.
 New York is a unique market because it always finds a way to attract people and capital.”